kulwantgolan/today/CISA/Readme.md

 # Audit Process

-# Governance and management of II
+# Governance and management of IT

 # Acquisition/Development and Implementation of IS